 Join us in building a healthy environment and promoting sensible security policies.
 Make a donation to Oregon PSR today

 We are exposed to environmental toxicants every day; in our food, water, the air we breathe, and the personal care products we absorb through our skin.
-More than four billion pounds of the 650 chemicals in the EPA’s Toxic Release Inventory were emitted in 2007 in the United States, with over 22 million pounds released or disposed of in Oregon.
 For some of these chemicals, such as lead and mercury, there is no known threshold of "safe" exposure, while for others we lack even basic information about risks of exposure.

 Healthcare providers are uniquely positioned to identify potential exposures to toxic chemicals, help patients avoid exposures, and advocate for changing environmental health policy.
 However, most professionals have little or no scientific education about the impacts of toxic substances on human health, and have little experience communicating these issues to individual patients or the community.
 Providers need education about these health threats, clinical materials to provide anticipatory and preventive guidance to their patients, and policy recommendations to communicate the need for fundamental reform of chemicals policy for primary prevention of toxic exposures.